top of page

 When things are organised, the nervous system settles.

-The individual moves quickly to restore clarity.
+The person moves quickly to restore clarity.

 This happens automatically.